croffler/hugo-test/site/content/xap100/index.markdown

 How to deploy and manage an Elastic Processing Unit (EPU).

 [Web Application Support](./web-application-overview.html){{%wbr%}}
-XAPâ€™s integration with the Service Grid allows you to deploy web applications (packaged as a WAR file) onto the Service Grid.
+XAP's integration with the Service Grid allows you to deploy web applications (packaged as a WAR file) onto the Service Grid.

 [Space Replication](./multi-space-replication-overview.html){{%wbr%}}
 Multiple space replication is the ability to replicate state between different deployed spaces, i.e different cluster of space instances.